rufusengineer/new-shell-scripts/README.md

-# new-shell
+# new-shell-scripts
-Using scripts to hardened shell security
+Using BASH scripts to hardened shell security